bookfx/bookfx/README.md

 ![box-header]

-In terms of BookFx it can be thought of as composition of elements, like this.
+In terms of BookFx it can be thought of as composition of elements, like this:

 ![box-header-model]